Your Cancer Care Team

 Why Choose Us

-At NewYork-Presbyterian Lawrence, we connect you with all the specialists you need through one medical center, as well as resources that can make your experience with cancer as smooth as it can be.
+At NewYork-Presbyterian Westchester (formerly Lawrence Hospital), we connect you with all the specialists you need through one medical center, as well as resources that can make your experience with cancer as smooth as it can be.
 Through our affiliation with the Herbert Irving Comprehensive Cancer Center of Columbia University Irving Medical Center, we offer access to cutting-edge research, clinical trials, and renowned experts while enabling you to receive treatment, supportive care, and recovery services close to your home.
 Let us know how we can help you.